License Defense For Chiropractors

 If you're a chiropractor who has been contacted by the Oregon Board of Chiropractic Examiners (OBCE) about a possible chiropractic license violation, please contact our law office.

 Being investigated by the OBCE is nothing to take lightly, even if it seems as if the allegation or complaint doesn’t have merit.
 The ensuing license defense process can take a toll on you, and potentially impact your ability to continue to practice as a chiropractor.

 Possible disciplinary actions imposed by the Oregon Board of Chiropractic Examiners (OBCE) can include: letter of concern, letter of reprimand, civil penalty, probation (with conditions), Emergency Suspension Order, voluntary surrender of license, license suspension, and/or license revocation.

-The most common complaints against chiropractors include:
+The common complaints against chiropractors include the following:

 - violation of the rules and laws regarding chiropractic practice